MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-best-practices.md

 ## Tracking ingest operation status

 [Tracking ingest operation status](kusto-ingest-client-status.md#tracking-ingestion-status-kustoqueuedingestclient) is a useful feature in Kusto.
-However, turning it on for reporting success can be easily abused to the extent that it will cripple your service.<BR>
+However, turning it on for reporting success can be easily abused to the extent that it will cripple your service.

 > [!WARNING]
 > Turning on positive notifications for every ingestion request for large volume data streams should be avoided, since this puts an extreme load on the underlying xStore resources.
 The extra load can lead to increased ingestion latency and even complete cluster non-responsiveness.